cenkfirtna/OCRLiveTextRecognizer/README.md

 3. Set the `cameraIndex` variable in the `Program.cs` file to the desired camera number.
 4. Run the project and observe live OCR results.

-## License

-This project is licensed under the MIT license.
-For details, see the [LICENSE.md](LICENSE.md) file.